Implementing Dependent Types in pi-forall

 This precondition means that we need some rules that conclude that types are actually types.
 For example, the type of a function is itself a type, so we will declare it so with \rref{t-pi}.
 This rule also ensures that the domain and range of the function are also types.

-Likewise, for polymorphism, we need the somewhat perplexing \rref{t-type}, that declares, by fiat, that $\ottkw{Type}$ is a valid $\ottkw{Type}$.\footnote{Note that this rule makes our language inconsistent as a logic, as it can encode Girard's paradox.}
+Likewise, for polymorphism, we need the somewhat perplexing \rref{t-type}, that declares, by fiat, that $\ottkw{Type}$ is a valid $\ottkw{Type}$.\footnote{Note that this rule makes our language inconsistent as a logic, as it can encode a logical paradox.
+The \cd{full} implementation includes a demonstration of this paradox in the file \cd{Hurkens.pi}.}

 \paragraph{More typing rules: Applications}

 The application rule, \rref{t-app}, requires that the type of the argument matches the domain type of the function.
 However, note that because the body of the function type $B$ could have $x$ free in it, we need also need to substitute the argument $\ottnt{b}$ for $x$ in the result.